brittlewis12/witness-budgets/witness-budgets-v3.md

 - Not just "algorithm" but "algorithm + complexity bound"
 - Not just "approximate" but "approximate with explicit error function"

-**Empirical test:** Case studies will measure performance.
-Target: within 2× wall-clock time of hand-coded implementations.
-If we can't achieve this, we'll report negative results and identify what went wrong.
+**Empirical test:** Case studies should measure performance.
+Reasonable target: within an order of magnitude of hand-coded implementations, with constant-factor optimization as an explicit workstream.
+Credible evaluation requires reporting performance characteristics and identifying bottlenecks.

 We're not claiming "constructive = efficient" automatically.
-We're claiming "constructive + quantitative bounds = practical algorithms" is achievable for important cases.
+We're claiming "constructive + quantitative bounds = practical algorithms with certifiable correctness" is achievable for important cases, and the performance trade-offs are empirically measurable.

+### 8.7 "Why not classical proof + manual algorithm implementation?"

+**Objection:** Many applied mathematicians already do this successfully: prove existence classically, then separately implement an algorithm by hand.
+Why is automatic extraction better than careful human translation from proof to code?

+**Response:**
+Extraction provides guarantees that manual translation cannot:

+**Spec-to-code conformance:**
+- Extracted code is *provably* correct with respect to the theorem statement
+- Manual implementations can introduce bugs during translation
+- Gap between "paper proof" and "running code" is a known source of errors in scientific computing

+**Compositional reuse:**
+- Extracted algorithms automatically compose via typed interfaces (witness budgets)
+- Manual implementations require hand-written glue code and compatibility checks
+- Budget tracking ensures composed pipelines maintain extraction guarantees

+**Maintainability:**
+- When theorem statement changes, extraction stays synchronized automatically
+- Manual implementations require separate updates and re-verification
+- Refactorings propagate correctly through extraction pipeline

+**Certified bounds:**
+- Quantitative content (rates, moduli, complexity) is mechanically verified
+- Manual claims about performance often lack formal justification
+- Extraction makes "algorithm with certified bounds" a single artifact

+**However:** For mature, performance-critical numerical codes, hand-optimized implementations may outperform direct extraction.
+The value proposition is strongest for: (a) rapid prototyping with correctness guarantees, (b) compositional pipelines where interface conformance matters, and (c) domains where bugs are costly—safety-critical systems and verified science.
+The performance gap is an empirical question requiring measurement.

 ---